 Kealaula is currently at full occupancy.
 To inquire about waitlist availability, please contact Kealaula Housing Director, Sharon Graham of Women In Need at 855-5360 or firstname.lastname@example.org.

 About: KCA is recognized by the US Department of Housing and Urban Development (HUD) as the primary group in Kauai County serving the homeless.
 Members include key non-profit agencies (Catholic Charities Hawaii, Family Life Center, Kauai Economic Opportunity, YWCA, US Vets, Women in Need, Malama Pono, the Kauai County Housing Agency and others) serving the homeless and advocating for affordable housing.
 KCA members also include individuals who are or were homeless, businesses, faith-based groups and others.

 Bridging The Gap (BTG): The Hawaii balance-of-state Continuum of Care (CoC) is known as Bridging the Gap (BTG).
 BTG is a geographically based group of relevant stakeholder representatives that carries out the operating and planning responsibilities of the CoC program.
 To find further data on Kaua’i’s homeless, please visit btghawaii.org.

-Governor’s Coordinator on Homelessness (GCH): The Governor’s Coordinator on Homelessness is the point person for all homeless issues in the state as part of the Hawai’i Department of Human Services.
+Statewide Office on Homelessness and Housing Solutions (OHHS): The Governor’s Coordinator on Homelessness is the point person for all homeless issues in the state as part of the Hawai’i Department of Human Services.
 This position also serves as the Chair of the Hawaii Interagency Council on Homelessness.
 To learn more about homelessness across the state, please visit homelessness.hawaii.gov.